I covered the Customer Discovery flow for my web startup in Part 1. Here I’ll be covering the next step: Customer Validation.

 Customer Validation is all about Product/Market fit.

-The good news is that since web-apps are primarily distributed though a website, developing a repeatable and scalable sales process (conversion funnel) is easier for a web-startup, than say for Enterprise software, which usually requires multiple stake-holders, necessitates face-to-face selling, and eventually a sales force to scale.
-The bad news is that relying on just a website to sell is much harder — You only have 5–8 seconds to make an impression and it’s harder to troubleshoot the sales process without face-to-face interaction with customers.
+The good news is that since web apps are primarily distributed through a website, developing a repeatable and scalable sales process (conversion funnel) is easier for a web startup than, say, for Enterprise software, which usually requires multiple stakeholders, necessitate face-to-face selling, and eventually a sales force to scale.
+The bad news is that relying on just a website to sell is much harder — You only have 5–8 seconds to make an impression, and it’s harder to troubleshoot the sales process without face-to-face interaction with customers.

 I’ve found that “Getting out of the Building” is just as important during Customer Validation as it was during Customer Discovery.

 Customer Validation: Have I built something people want?

 Here’s my Customer Validation Flow (you’ll probably want to click to enlarge and skim it before reading on).